 1. Mt.
 Baldy

 Drive 45 minutes out of the city, and you’ll hit Mt.
 Baldy, the closest ski resort to LA.
 Mt.
-Baldy is a little smaller and lower-altitude, so its snow season is shorter than the other ski resorts on this list.
+Baldy – part of the San Gabriel Mountains – is a little smaller and lower-altitude, so its snow season is shorter than the other ski resorts on this list.
 But it’s also among the most accessible.
 It’s just $49 for an afternoon lift pass, making it a natural choice for those pulling a California Double.
 Mt.
 Baldy is also a great place for beginners to try out skiing or snowboarding for the first time.

-Big Bear and Snow Summit are connected mountain resorts just over two hours from LA.
+Big Bear Mountain and Snow Summit are connected mountain resorts just over two hours from LA.
 Admission to either of these resorts gains you entrance to the other, which makes this one a favorite getaway for a day of skiing.
-Big Bear in particular boasts a variety of jumps, boxes, and rails, making it a cornerstone of the SoCal snowboarding scene.
+Big Bear in particular boasts a variety of jumps, boxes, and rails, making it a cornerstone of the SoCal snowboarding scene and one of the better terrain parks in the area.
 These are great slopes for adventurous beginners or intermediate skiers–and they offer half-day passes, as well.

 Another resort well suited to beginners and those on a time crunch, Mountain High is just over an hour from the city, and it offers a variety of lift pass options–including four-hour and nighttime lift tickets.
 Unfortunately, you can expect Mountain High to stay fairly crowded throughout the ski season.